visgl/deck.gl/docs/layers/h3-hexagon-layer.md

 Whether to extrude hexagon.
 If set to false, all hexagons will be set to flat.

+##### `wireframe` (Boolean, optional)

+* Default: `false`

+Whether to generate a line wireframe of the hexagon.
+The outline will have "horizontal" lines closing the top and bottom hexagons and a vertical line (a "strut") for each vertex on the hexagon.

 ##### `fp64` (Boolean, optional)

 * Default: `false`